Easy Ciabatta Bread

 I made it again this week and wanted to share the recipe with all of you!
 I hope you enjoy it.

 - 2 cups less 2 tablespoons warm water

 - 2 tablespoons olive oil plus oil for greasing dough

 - Mix water and yeast, leave for 10 minutes.

-- Mix flours into yeast water.
+- Mix flours and sugar into yeast water.

 Add salt and mix in a stand mixer with a kneading attachment until combined, and then for 10 minutes longer at medium speed.